ibm-cloud-docs/speech-to-text/faq-pricing.md

 {: faq}

 Yes, all audio that you send to the service contributes to your cumulative minutes of audio.
 This includes silence and noisy audio that does not contain or otherwise contribute to speech recognition.
 Because the service must process all audio that it receives, it does not distinguish between the type or quality of audio that you send.
 For pricing purposes, three seconds of silence is equivalent to three seconds of actual speech.

-## What pricing plan do I need to use the service's customization interface?
-{: #faq-pricing-customization}
-{: faq}

-You must have a paid plan (Plus, Standard, or Premium) to use language model or acoustic model customization.
-Users of the Lite plan cannot use customization.
-To use customization, users of the Lite plan must create a new paid plan; you cannot upgrade from the Lite plan to a paid plan.

 ## What advantages do I get by using a {{site.data.keyword.speechtotextshort}} Premium plan?
 {: #faq-pricing-premium}